Sabal Trail Transmission Pipeline: Environmental concerns and federal agency permission

 The construction of the pipeline has drawn concern from the communities through which it is planned to be built.
 Protests in Albany, Georgia and Valdosta, Georgia have occurred in response to the plans to build the pipelines.
 The threat of eminent domain and the environmental impact are among the concerns that have been voiced by citizens.

 In late October 2015, the United States Environmental Protection Agency recommended to Federal Energy Regulatory Commission that the pipeline be rerouted away from the Floridan aquifer because of the karst geology that is prone to sinkholes and also contains wetlands.

 Environmental concerns have also been raised regarding threats to endangered species habitat along the route including crocodile, manatee and sea turtle breeding and nesting grounds.
 Others including Sanford Bishop, Hank Johnson, David Scott and John Lewis have voiced concern over the construction of a proposed compressor station near an already disadvantaged African American community in Albany, Georgia.

 Despite the recommendations of Environmental Protection Agency, the Federal Energy Regulatory Commission approved the pipeline's route in February 2016.
 In August 2016, the Army Corps of Engineers approved the route through North Florida.
 Some citizens from the areas of the route continued to voice concerns about the environmental impact the pipeline would have the environment after it was approved by the various governmental agencies.

 The federal permits require the companies constructing the pipeline to engage in mitigation banking.

 Protests

 The construction of the Sabal Trail resulted in extensive protests from environmentalists.
 On November 12, 2016, fourteen protesters were arrested at a pipeline construction site in Gilchrist County, Florida after one protester locked himself to truck on site and the others obstructed its path.
 They had been inspired by the Dakota Access Pipeline protests and used similar protest signage.
-In February of 2017, two protestors locked themselves inside a section of the pipeline, citing the danger to people and the environment which would result from a pipeline leak.
+In February 2017, two protestors locked themselves inside a section of the pipeline, citing the danger to people and the environment which would result from a pipeline leak.